kchivorn/star-match/README.md

-## A Game written in React to match with a number.
+## A Game written in React to match stars with a number.